Cholent: Post Reconquista

 The rise of the Spanish conquest of Iberia, known as the Reconquista, stretched from as early as the establishment of Christian Kingdom Asturias in the early 8th century until the surrendering of Granada in 1492 by the ruling Moorish Kingdom.
 Jews were faced with limited options after the Alhambra Decree expelled non-Christian religious practices or face expulsion.
-Jews who migrated west across the Mediterranean after the destruction of the Second Temple became known as "Sephardic" Jews (literally Spanish Jews) and often reintegrated themselves to well established Jewish communities in North Africa or even the Ottoman Empire where ladino language, a mix of Hebrew and Spanish, began to explode in popularity.
+Jews who migrated east across the Mediterranean after the Alhambra Decree became known as "Sephardic" Jews (literally Spanish Jews) and often reintegrated themselves to well established Jewish communities in North Africa or even the Ottoman Empire where the Ladino language, an Iberian language heavily influenced by Hebrew, began to explode in popularity.

-Jews "conversos" (converts) converted, either sincerely or as a ruse, began to mainstream Jewish practices into Iberian culture.
+Jewish "conversos" who had converted to Christianity, either sincerely or as a ruse, began to mainstream Jewish practices into Iberian culture.
 Sephardim who remained religious learned to hide observation of shabbat by "hiding" or "concealing" their pots in the embers of household fires or underground ovens from their Christian neighbors.
 Hamin became known as adafina or dafina as local ingredients changed hamin's base to a rice and chicken dish to match local practices.
 Stews like "Gallina a la Vinagreta" began to rise in popularity nationally around the same making the ingredients almost indistinguishable.

 The slow warming of the embers inspired an extra layer of precaution to the prohibition of cooking on shabbat, the blech.
 The blech covers a fire or modern stovetops to prevent cooking while allowing heat to transfer from one item to another indirectly as a warm source without "kindling".
 Hamin, scheena and cholent all commonly use a blech pinpointing their distinctions to a similar time period.
 The unique cooking requirements of hamin were later the inspiration for the invention of the slow cooker.